Equestrian statue of John Brown Gordon

 Equestrian statue in Atlanta, Georgia, U.S.

 The equestrian statue of John Brown Gordon is a monument on the grounds of the Georgia State Capitol in Atlanta, Georgia, United States.
 The monument, an equestrian statue, honors John Brown Gordon, a general in the Confederate States Army during the American Civil War who later become a politician in post-Reconstruction era Georgia.
 Designed by Solon Borglum, the statue was dedicated in 1907 to large fanfare.
-The statue has recently become a figure of controversy over Gordon's racist views and associations with the Confederacy, with some calling for its removal.
+Since 2015, the statue has received criticism for Gordon's racist views and associations with the Confederacy, with some calling for its removal.

 History

 Background and creation

 John Brown Gordon was a noted Confederate general during the American Civil War who served multiple terms as a Senator from Georgia and as Governor of Georgia in the post-Reconstruction era.
 He was also generally recognized as the leader of the Ku Klux Klan in Georgia and supported both the institution of slavery as well as the Lost Cause of the Confederacy.
 Following his death on January 9, 1904, multiple civic leaders in Atlanta began to plan a monument in his honor.
 On January 19, 1904 (Robert E. Lee Day), a meeting at the Georgia State Capitol of groups including the United Daughters of the Confederacy and the United Confederate Veterans was held where Clement A. Evans proposed creating a statue to honor Gordon.
 The John B. Gordon Monument Association was formed for this purpose, led by William Lowndes Calhoun as its president.
 While the association was successful in fundraising, a total of $25,000 had to be secured from the state government in order to complete the project.
 Solon Borglum (whose brother Gutzon Borglum was the first sculptor to work on the Stone Mountain Confederate Memorial) was commissioned to design an equestrian statue of Gordon, which would rest on a pedestal designed by Alexander Campbell Bruce and supplied by the McNeel Marble Works.

 The statue, Atlanta's only equestrian statue, was dedicated on the grounds of the Georgia State Capitol on May 25, 1907.
 Evans served as the main orator for the unveiling, while two daughters of Gordon's did the unveiling.
 During the dedication, Governor Joseph M. Terrell and another speaker called for the erection of additional monuments on the Capitol grounds for Robert E. Lee, James Longstreet, and the "common soldier", but budgetary issues prevented these plans from coming to fruition.
 The statue's unveiling attracted many onlookers, and contemporary accounts mention a choir singing "Dixie" to loud cheers during the ceremony.
 The event took place less than a year after the Atlanta Massacre of 1906.
 In April 1908, a plaster model of the statue was displayed at an art exhibition held by the National Sculpture Society in Baltimore.